Genez-io/genezio-documentation/docs/tutorials/how-to-import-an-existing-express-app.md

 This configuration file specifies the project name, deployment region, and details about the backend, including the scripts to run and the functions to deploy.

-For more information about the Genezio YAML configuration, you can check the [official documentation](/docs/project-structure/genezio-configuration-file.md).

 ## 4. Deploy your project

 Finally, deploy your project using the following command in your terminal: